Warnings for Trisenox

 Risk Summary

 Arsenic trioxide is excreted in human milk.
-There is no information on the effects of arsenic trioxide on the breastfed child or on milk production.
-Because of the potential for serious adverse reactions in a breastfed child from TRISENOX, discontinue breastfeeding during treatment with TRISENOX and for two weeks after the final dose.
+There are no data on the effects of arsenic trioxide on the breastfed child or on milk production.
+Because of the potential for serious adverse reactions in a breastfed child, advise women not to breastfeed during treatment with TRISENOX and for 2 weeks after the final dose.

 Females And Males Of Reproductive Potential